-The funds for this project totaling \$18,150,000 are fully authorized by the County Legislature (BR # 82).
+The funds for this project totaling \$18,150,000 were fully authorized by the County Legislature (BR # 82).
 The goal of this project is to implement conveyance system improvements at Westside Pumping Station and tributary sewer conveyances and pumping facilities in order to reduce extraneous flows (i.e., infiltration and inflow), eliminate sanitary sewer overflows, provide for future capacity and eliminate odors.
-Project is on schedule to be completed by the end of 2019.
-The construction is roughly 99% complete as of May 2019.
-Approximately \$14.8 million dollars has been expended through May 2019.